Seahawks GM John Schneider on Jarran Reed taking back Jadeveon Clowney’s number: ‘I don’t remember approving that yet’

 Asked if everyone was buying into their being a story there, Schneider said: “I think you’re buying into it, because I don’t remember approving that yet, so I don’t know.
 I don’t know where that came from, but yesterday morning it was definitely, something was going on.”

-And indeed, as we noted in our story Wednesday, Reed’s number remains 91 on the team’s official roster.
+And indeed, as we noted in our story Wednesday, Reed’s number remains 91 (the number he switched to so Clowney could wear his preferred 90 a year ago) on the team’s official roster.

 Either way, the jersey number change — whether it happens or not — probably is much ado about nothing when it comes to Clowney’s future with Seattle.